In this Force USA G9 review, I will tell you everything you need to know about this all-in-one gym to decide if it’s right for you.

 - It puts the weights closer to the Smith machine and power rack.
 This makes it a bit easier and faster to transfer the plates to and from the Smith bar or the barbell on the power rack.

 - It positions the weights slightly away from the plate holders on the pulley system.
-This ensures the stored weights don’t get in your way when moving plates on or off the pulley bracket.
+This ensures the stored weights don’t get in your way when moving plates on or off the weight carriage.

 This feature lets you conveniently store your barbell out the way when you’re using another exercise station or after you finish your workout.

-Your ceiling needs to be at least 7’11” high to put a full length Olympic barbell in the bar holder.
-This is higher than the max height of the Monster G9.
+Your ceiling needs to be at least 7’11” high to put a full-length Olympic barbell in the bar holder.
+This is higher than the max height of the Force USA G9.
 This measurement accounts for the distance needed to lift the bar in and out of the storage sleeve.

 Most ceilings are 8 feet or higher, so this shouldn’t be an issue for most people.
 You can find an alternative bar storage method such as this or this if your ceilings are too short.
 Or you can simply store the bar in the j-hooks when you’re done training.

 The Force USA G9 is compatible with Olympic AND standard plates AND bars.

 As mentioned in the previous sections of this Force USA G9 review, the G9 is built for use with Olympic plates and bars first and foremost.
 But it is adaptable for compatibility with standard-sized plates and barbells.
 This includes:

 - Barbell storage